nodejs/node/deps/uv/docs/src/misc.rst

     .. note::
-        This function currently only returns a non-zero value on Linux, based on cgroups if it is present.
+        This function currently only returns a non-zero value on Linux, based on cgroups if it is present, and on z/OS based on RLIMIT_MEMLIMIT.

     .. versionadded:: 1.29.0